johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

   - `true` if the movement is allowed
   - `false` if the movement is not allowed

+### `get_abilities()`
+Used to return a list of the additional abilities this effect grants.
+**Returns:**
+- `list[string]`: A list of ability names that correspond to the names of top-level tables in the script that the effect allows the use of.
+The table must be formatted in the correct format for an effect-dependant ability.

 ## Defining Ability-Specific Effects

 Some effects are defined as a part of a related ability, such as the lingering effects of a spell or attack.
 These effects have their functions and parameters defined in a table format within the ability .lua file.
 The table can then be passed to the statblock to apply its effects.